danbooru/danbooru/README.md

 ## Services

-Danboou depends on a couple of cloud services and several microservices to implement certain features.
+Danbooru depends on a couple of cloud services and several microservices to implement certain features.

 ### Amazon Web Services